Charles Darwin

 About the author

-Born in Shrewsbury, England, in 1809, Charles Darwin first studied medicine and then theology before his real passion for natural history took over.
-In 1831 he joined the voyage of HMS Beagle, a journey that gave him years of close contact with plants, animals, fossils, and geological formations across South America and beyond.
+Born in Shrewsbury, England, in 1809, Charles Darwin first studied medicine at Edinburgh and then theology at Cambridge, but his deepest interest was always the natural world.
+A five-year voyage on HMS Beagle gave him the chance to study plants, animals, fossils, and landscapes across South America and beyond, experiences that shaped the ideas he would spend decades refining.